-Otherwise said, Scheme wants to offer of a minimalist core of powerful primitives upon which one can build abstractions to solve (real world) problems.
+Otherwise said, Scheme offers a minimalist core of powerful primitives upon which one can build abstractions to solve (real world) problems.

-Scheme universe is vast and prolific.
+The Scheme universe is vast and prolific.
 As programming languages, Scheme dialects target various niches and implement various paradigms.
-Some of them are part of the standards (namely RnRS and SRFI).
+Some of them are part of the de facto standards (namely RnRS and SRFIs).

-The most famous paradigm and agreed upon practices evolve around Functional Programming.
+The best-known paradigm of agreed-upon practices revolve around Functional Programming.

-Scheme might be a dynamic language, it can compete with its scions and sibblings when performance matters.
+Scheme might be a dynamically typed language, but it can compete with its scions and siblings when performance matters.

-Few programming languages can compete with Scheme when it comes to Science whether it is Language Theory, Theory of Compilation or Artificial Intelligence.
+Few programming languages can compete with Scheme when it comes to computer science whether it is Programming Language Theory, or Artificial Intelligence.